tri-cods/install/guides/git.md

 ### Step 1: Open a terminal

-The terminal, also known as command line, is a text interface to your computer and it differs what how we usually interact with our computers.
-Usually, we use softwares that come with a graphical user interface - GUI, pronounced *gooey* - and we point and click on buttons and drag and drop things.
-With Git, we type text into the terminal.
-The text you type in will be a mix of standard commands, file names, and other text.
+The terminal, also known as command line or bash, is a text interface for interacting with - or talking to - your computer.

+This is different from how we usually interact with our computers.
+Usually, we use softwares that come with a graphical user interface - GUI, pronounced *gooey* - and we point and click on buttons, or drag and drop things.
+We might also type, like in Microsoft Word.
+However, in Word, you're not really talking to your computer until you click "Save" and name the file.
+It's at this point that you're telling your computer to perform a task in relation to the document or file you are creating or working on.

+With Git, we talk to the computer through the terminal, so let's go ahead and open that now.

 To open the terminal, open spotlight search (default way to do this is by hitting command and the space bar) and type in “terminal”.
 Select the application called terminal and press the return key.
 This should open up an app with a black background.
 When you see your username followed by a dollar sign, you’re ready to start using command line.